-Following my recent story on the Mac Security Blog, in which I discussed 4 Types of Backup Hard Drives for Mac, several readers have asked about RAID storage.
+Following my article about 4 Types of Backup Hard Drives for Mac, several readers asked about RAID storage.
 This is a type of storage that offers a number of advantages, including faster speed, better data security, or a combination of both.
 But you may be wondering a few things, such as what the heck is RAID?
 Is it a backup in and of itself?
 And should you use RAID for data storage and backups?
-These are all good questions that I'll clear up, making the complex easier to understand, so you can decide if RAID is right for you.
+These are all good questions that I’ll clear up, making the complex easier to understand, so you can decide if RAID is right for you.

 What is RAID?

 RAID stands for “redundant array of independent disks,” which is a way of storing data on multiple drives.
 There are a number of RAID levels, each of which offers different advantages.
 However, there are also some disadvantages to RAID, so it’s important to understand what happens when you copy data to a RAID array.